MuddsiSyed/Splunk-Cluster-Architecture-on-AWS-for-Security-Monitoring/README.md

 #### Setting Up the search head cluster on AWS EC2 instances

-- To set up an search head cluster, we atleast need 1 search head and 1 search head (Captain)
+- To set up an search head cluster, we atleast need 2 search heads
 - Let's spin up 2 more EC2 instances with the below configuration </br>
   Operating System: Ubuntu </br>
   Instance Type: t2.medium </br>
   Security Group: Keep the same security group you select for all instances </br>
   Configure Storage: 30GiB </br>
-  Edit The name Of the Instances to SearchHead_1 and SearchHead_Captain
+  Edit The name Of the Instances to SearchHead_1 and SearchHead_2
 ![Screenshot from 2025-03-07 23-32-39](https://github.com/user-attachments/assets/d450f8d5-79a1-438f-b2de-4aaac507419e)
 REF 43 - Starting EC2 Instances for Search Head Cluster
-- SSH into "SearchHead_1" and "SearchHead_Captain" and follow the below steps (these will be the same steps we followed to install Splunk in Heavy Forwarder on our local Ubuntu machine)
+- SSH into "SearchHead_1" and "SearchHead_2" and follow the below steps (these will be the same steps we followed to install Splunk in Heavy Forwarder on our local Ubuntu machine)
 - sudo apt-get update && sudo apt-get upgrade (To upgrade Ubuntu)
 - wget -O splunk-9.2.2-d76edf6f0a15-linux-2.6-amd64.deb "https://download.splunk.com/products/splunk/releases/9.2.2/linux/splunk-9.2.2-d76edf6f0a15-linux-2.6-amd64.deb" (To Download Splunk DEB File)
 - sudo apt install ./splunk-9.2.2-d76edf6f0a15-linux-2.6-amd64.deb (To install Splunk Enterprise)